 Shirley Ann Grau

-Shirley Ann Grau was an American writer known for her novels and short stories that explore issues of race, gender, and social justice in the American South.
-She won the Pulitzer Prize for Fiction in 1965 for her novel 'The Keepers of the House.'
-Her work often delved into the complexities of interpersonal relationships and the entrenched social systems of the time.
+Shirley Ann Grau was an American writer best known for her works set in the Deep South, exploring themes of race, family, and the complexities of Southern life.
+She won the Pulitzer Prize for Fiction in 1965 for her novel 'The Keepers of the House'.

 Books